univention/univention-corporate-server/doc/release-notes/index.rst

 * A new repository signing key has been added in preparation for UCS 5.2.

-* Apps provisioned through the Univention Listener mechanism process incoming changes using a file-based queue.
+* Apps provisioned through the |UCSUDL| mechanism process incoming changes using a file-based queue.
 With the update to 5.0-8, it is now possible to monitor the current state of the app queue, if the App Center mechanism is used, to identify and diagnose potential processing errors via